austonpramodh/s3-streamlogger-ts/readme.md

 Configuration object for the AWS SDK.
 The full list of options is available on the [AWS SDK Configuration Object page](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).
 This is an alternative to using access_key_id and secret_access_key and is overwritten by them if both are used.

 #### name_format
 Format of file names to create, accepts [strftime specifiers](https://github.com/samsonjs/strftime).
-Defaults to `"%Y-%m-%d-%H-%M-%S-%L-<current git branch>-<hostname>.log"`.
+Defaults to `"YYYY-MMM-DD-HH-mm-<NODE_ENV>-<hostname>.log"`.
 The Date() used to fill the format specifiers is created with the current UTC time, but still *has the current timezone*, so any specifiers that perform timezone conversion will return incorrect dates.

-If you use a format of the form `%Y-%m-%d-%H-%M-<stage>-<hostname>.log`, then you can use [tails3](http://github.com/coggle/tails3) to tail the log files being generated by `S3StreamLogger`.

 If `compress` is set to true, then the default extension is `.log.gz` instead of `.log`.